5 Quick Fixes To Solve Your

 Get your Yellow Fronted Amazon Parrot onto a better , more varied, diet.

 This will help his mood and aggression.
-I recommend, as do many avian veterinarians, an organic pellet based diet.
+I recommend, as do many avian veterinarians, a natural pellet based diet.
 Make sure your Yellow fronted Amazon parrot gets plenty of fresh fruits and veggies and don’t forget the fiber – bean mixes are a great way to make sure your bird is getting the fiber, minerals, and protein that your parrot needs.

 2. Sleep is vital